jvllmr/surrealdb-action/README.md

 # surrealdb-action

-Github Action for using SurrealDB in your tests
+GitHub Action for using SurrealDB in your tests

 ## Action Args